jeduden/longword/README.md

 ### UI

-The default template engine was chosen for speed purpose and the minimization of unknown gotchas.
+The default template engine was chosen for implementation speed purposes and the minimization of unknown gotchas.
 The tutorials for the default template engine are pretty good.

 ## Scaling

 Since I know that the user base is currently limited and I only have limited time, I didn't investigate scaling issues.
 However, if the business case requires it i would start doing the following:

-Load testing simulating the common use cases at scale should be setup to identify the bottle necks of the application.
+Load testing, simulating the common use cases at scale, should be setup to identify the bottle necks of the application.

 Parameters currently to look at scale would be: